brucefan1983/GPUMD/README.md

 * GPUMD was firstly used for heat transport simulations only but we are now making it more and more general.
 However, the functionalities in GPUMD are still very limited.
 We are working on implementing (1) more potential models (including mixed potentials), (2) more integrators (including external conditions), and (3) more measurements.

+## Prerequisites

+* You need to have a GPU card with compute capability no less than 3.5 and a CUDA toolkit which supports your GPU card installed.
+* We have only tested the code in linux operating system, although I know that some users also managed to compile and run the code in Windows operating system with mininal modifications (I don't know exactly what they are) of the code.
+* We will try our best to keep GPUMD as a standalone code.
+So far, it does not depend on any other program other than the standard C, C++, and CUDA libraries.

 ## Compile GPUMD
+* Now one can build two executables: `gpumd` and `phonon`
+* To build `gpumd`, one just needs to go to the `src` directory and type `make`.
+When the compilation finishes, an executable named `gpumd` will be generated in the `src` directory.

-* To compile GPUMD, one just needs to go to the "src" directory and type "make". one may want to first do "make clean".
-When the compilation finishes, an executable named "gpumd" will be generated in the "src" directory.
-See the manual in the "doc" directory for details.
+* To build `phonon`, one just needs to go to the `src` directory and type `make -f makefile.phonon`.
+When the compilation finishes, an executable named `phonon` will be generated in the `src` directory.

 ## Run GPUMD